yersan/domain-investigations/README.md

 N.B.: You can kill one of the 2 ha pods, the session is persisted.

-# Building your own images
+# Building your own EAP image

 N.B.: replace `quay.io/jdenise` with the repo where you want to push the images`.
 N.B: If building and pushing your own images, you will need to update the pods resources that reference the images.

 * `cd container/images/eap8-domain-openjdk21-openshift/`
 * `podman build -t quay.io/jdenise/jboss-eap8-domain-openjdk21-openshift:latest .`
-* `cd ../domain-controller-image`
-* Update the `ContainerFile` to reference your own image built in step 1.
-* `podman build -t quay.io/jdenise/openshift-domain-controller:latest .`
-* `cd ../host-controller-image`
-* Update the `ContainerFile` to reference your own image built in step 1.
-* `podman build -t quay.io/jdenise/openshift-host-controller:latest .`
-* Push the domain-controller and host-controller images to your repository.

 # Virtual machine demo
 The latest POC can be run without requiring to build container nor VM images: